Rainbow609/koguma_zh/README.md

 Koguma a tool that helps you create metadata for Tachiyomi's Local Source entries.

+The application uses AniList for getting metadata from online, but metadata can be manually created and edited if desired.

 ## Features

 - [x] Create JSON file for metadata